·3 min read

 Is this about real estate?

-Why a cluster on city context?
+Why a thread on city context?

 Because nobody buys a home without buying the city around it.
 A lot of Frankfurt decisions are made on partial information about the city outside the financial district.